-Figure 54 - Power spectral properties of spread spectrum with constant envelope

 Direct sequence spreading for downlink waveforms

 The waveform used for the bulletin board should allow for detection of overlapping signals received from two satellites.
 Two Gold spreading code sequences named SS0 and SS1 are selected to reduce the cross-correlation between delayed and frequency shifted versions of the overlapping waveforms.
-SS0 and SS1 is shown as byte oriented hexadecimal text strings in

-Table 67.
-The first byte, bit sequence “00000100” for spreading sequence SS0, is used to spread the very first bit of the burst into 8 chips.
+SS0 and SS1 is shown as byte oriented hexadecimal text strings in Table 60.
+The first byte, bit sequence “00000100” for spreading sequence SS0, is used to spread the very first syncword bit of the burst into 8 chips.
 The MSB of the bit sequence is to be transmitted first.
 The next byte, bit sequence “01100001” for SS0, is then used to spread the second bit of the burst.
 The spreading process making the chip sequence to transmit is further achieved by XORing between each burst bit and the 8 by 8 spreading sequence bits.
 As the length of the Gold spreading sequences is limited to 2047, only the 7 MSBs of the last Gold spreading sequence byte is utilised, i.e. “0101101” for byte 0x5A and “0001111” for byte 0x1E.
 Furthermore, spreading is based on periodic repetition of the spreading sequence, such that when reaching the end of the actual Gold sequence, the 8 bits sequence to utilise for spreading will consist of the 7MSBs of the last Gold sequence byte appending the MSB of the first byte.
 Due to this bit shift, the 8 by 8 bits spreading sequences obtained after repetition will not be equal to the original 8 by 8 spreading sequences.

 The chip bit sequence is mapped into values by ordinary BPSK bit to symbol mapping.